 Once a framework has been selected, it is important to stick to it.
 Consistency is key when prioritizing features, as it allows for better comparison and understanding of trade-offs.
 Prioritization should also be revisited on a regular basis, as the needs of the organization and product may change over time.

-It’s important for product teams to frequently measure development output and metrics, to ensure that potential features and new features developed meet customer satisfaction levels.
+It’s important for product teams to frequently measure product development output and metrics, to ensure that potential features and new features developed meet customer satisfaction levels.
 Using a framework or prioritization process can be highly scientific, but at the end of the day it’s all about customer feedback.
 You must ask yourself, are our product prioritization efforts paying off per the response back from the market?

 Tip: A great way to communicate with customers about potential features and new features in a tool called Intercom.
 It’s a little widget that allows for 2-way real-time communication with users.